Putin Sees positive US Reaction To Russia Security Proposals - UrduPoint

 Russia denies the claims and Putin has suggested that the conflict, which has claimed over 13,000 lives, is genocidal.

-In addition to the growing tensions, Putin on Thursday addressed an unprecedented wave of arrests against voices critical of the Kremlin, saying the crackdown is aimed at curbing foreign influence.
+Putin on Thursday also addressed an unprecedented wave of arrests against voices critical of the Kremlin, saying the crackdown is aimed at curbing foreign influence.

 "I remind you of what our adversaries have been saying for centuries: Russia cannot be defeated, it can only be destroyed from within," he said.